jpegleg/giant-spellbook/README.md

 # giant-spellbook

-This tool is a "multi-tool" of cryptographic operations and binary/file analysis and review.
-It is useful for regular cryptographic operations like hashing files for checksums, encrypting files, creating and verifying [wormsign]() signatures.
-Further, it can gather numerous statistics on files and binaries as well as perform low level operations on them.
+This tool is a "multi-tool" of cryptographic operations and binary/file analysis capabilities.
+It is useful for regular cryptographic operations like hashing files for checksums, encrypting files, creating and verifying [wormsign](https://github.com/jpegleg/wormsign) signatures.
+Further, it can gather numerous statistics on files and binaries as well as perform low level operations on them such as bitflipping and slicing.

 | operation  | cipher/algos                                         | upstream     |